PCR plastic packaging is essential today due to the escalating plastic pollution crisis and its severe environmental impacts.

 PIR (Post-Industrial Recycled) plastic is made from plastic materials that are discarded during the manufacturing process of plastic products, rather than from post-consumer waste.

-These plastics are often the off-cuts, trimmings, or scraps that are generated during the production of new plastic products, such as plastic sheets, bottles, or packaging materials.
+These plastics are often the off-cuts, trimmings, or scraps that are generated during the production of new plastic products, such as plastic sheets, defected bottles, or packaging materials.

 Instead of being discarded as waste, these materials are collected, cleaned, and recycled back into usable plastic resin for creating new products.